Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-When the European Commission announced the Quick Fix, introducing changes to the ESRS in 2025, many companies interpreted it as a sign of relief.
+When the European Commission announced the Quick Fix, which introduced changes to the ESRS in 2025, many companies read it as a sign of relief.
 After months preparing for the rollout of the CSRD, any adjustment sounded like a truce.

 But 2026 is making one thing clear: this is not a step backwards.
 It is, rather, a pace adjustment.

 The Quick Fix does not reduce the ambition of the European ESG reporting framework.
-What it does is soften the landing to prevent the first cycle from turning into an operational collapse.
+What it does is soften the landing so that the first cycle does not turn into an operational collapse.

 What exactly is the Quick Fix?

-It is a targeted amendment to the first package of ESRS standards designed for companies already required to report under the CSRD.
-The European Commission understood that implementation was proving more complex than expected and decided to introduce technical adjustments to avoid an abrupt transition.
+It is a targeted amendment to the first package of ESRS standards designed for companies that were already required to report under the CSRD.
+It was adopted as a European Commission delegated regulation in July 2025 and applies to financial years starting on or after 1 January 2025.
+The Commission recognised that implementation was proving more complex than expected and chose to introduce technical adjustments so that it would not be abrupt.

 It does not change the framework.
 It does not redefine ambition.
-It simply provides more room to organize.
+It simply gives more room to organise.

 What do the ESRS 2025 changes consist of?